Cora Jane Flood: Biography

 Cora Jane Flood was born in 1855 in Sacramento.
-According to her nephew, James Flood, she “just missed being born in a covered wagon.”
+According to her nephew, James Flood, she "just missed being born in a covered wagon."
 Jennie was educated by private teachers before entering the Notre Dame Convent in San Jose at the age of 13.
-Already at a very early age, Flood took a keen interest in the condition of her father's estate, becoming “occupied with the interests and excitement incident to the rising of the Flood fortunes.”
-Her early years have been described as “sheltered.”
+Already at a very early age, Flood took a keen interest in the condition of her father's estate, becoming "occupied with the interests and excitement incident to the rising of the Flood fortunes."
+Her early years have been described as "sheltered."

 In 1879, when she was in her early twenties, Flood was briefly courted by Ulysses S. Grant Jr., the second son of the recent president, who met Flood during a trip to California.
-Jennie Flood was later described in an account as “a handsome girl, intelligent and democratic.”
-Grant did not follow through on earlier pledges, making the episode something of an “ill-fated love affair.”
+Jennie Flood was later described in an account as "a handsome girl, intelligent and democratic."
+Grant did not follow through on earlier pledges, making the episode something of an "ill-fated love affair."

-Flood has been described as “very close to her father” and often traveled to foreign countries with him.
+Flood has been described as "very close to her father" and often traveled to foreign countries with him.
 She was with him when he died in Heidelberg, Germany, on February 21, 1889.
 According to her nephew, her father was denied last rites by an Irish priest on the grounds that he had been a Mason.
 The incident irked Jennie to the point that she changed her faith to Episcopalianism.

 Flood never married.
 All of her personal possessions were destroyed in the famous San Francisco fire of 1906.
 In 1915 Flood moved to New York to be closer to her brother's children.
 In 1918 she returned to the Bay Area.

 In 1924 Jennie gave her own residence, 2120 Broadway—a gift from her brother, James Leary Flood, it today houses the Hamlin School — to the board of regents as a gift and granted the board permission to sell the property (which was done) and use the income for the benefit of the College of Commerce of the university.
 In her later years, her personal interests centered on her brother's children, particularly her young niece, Mary Emma Flood.
 Her personal philanthropies, bestowed mostly as gifts to individuals, had a beneficial impact on many people.
 She died in 1928 at age 73.
-She was interred at Cypress Lawn Memorial Park in San Mateo County.
+She was interred at Cypress Lawn Memorial Park in Colma.